Jathn/Jathn/README.md

 ## About Me

 - 🔭 I’m currently working on my own strategy game and a arduino library.
-- 🌱 I’m currently learning deep learning, AI & more.
-This includes deepening my knowledge of web development.
+- 🌱 I’m currently learning deep learning, AI, deepening my knowledge of web development & more.
 - 💬 Ask me about anything that comes to mind from my profile.
 - 📫 How to reach me: mail included in profile.